databendlabs/databend/website/blog/2023-04-30-databend-weekly-91.md

 Here are some noteworthy items recorded here, perhaps you can find something that interests you.

-- Databend has announced its participation in OSPP 2023 projects.
-For more information about OSPP, visit [OSPP2023 - Databend](https://summer-ospp.ac.cn/org/orgdetail/646b9834-3923-4e74-b98b-90afec341705?lang=en).
+- Databend will participate in OSPP 2023 projects: [OSPP2023 - Databend](https://summer-ospp.ac.cn/org/orgdetail/646b9834-3923-4e74-b98b-90afec341705?lang=en).
-- To develop applications with Databend using Rust, refer to [Docs | Developing with Databend using Rust](https://databend.rs/doc/develop/rust) and utilize `databend-driver`.
+- Check out [Docs | Developing with Databend using Rust](https://databend.rs/doc/develop/rust) for Rust application development with `databend-driver`.
 - Learn to manage and query databases with ease using BendSQL, a powerful command-line tool for Databend.
 Check out [Docs | BendSQL](https://databend.rs/doc/integrations/access-tool/bendsql) now!
 - Check out [Docs | Loading from a Stage](https://databend.rs/doc/load-data/stage) and [Docs | Loading from a Bucket](https://databend.rs/doc/load-data/s3) to learn more about loading data from stages and object storage buckets.
-- Added `table-meta-inspector`, a command-line tool for decoding new table metadata in Databend.
+- Introduced `table-meta-inspector`, a command-line tool for decoding new table metadata in Databend.

 ## What's Up Next

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-### Call for Contributors to Help with Functions
+### Contributors Wanted for Function Development

 We are currently working on improving our functions, and we need your help!